Foreign relations of Bhutan: China

-Bhutan has no diplomatic relations with its northern neighbor, the People's Republic of China, and is one of the few countries to not recognise or have relations with either of the Two Chinas.
-The border between Bhutan and the PRC has been closed since the invasion of Tibet in 1950, causing an influx of refugees.
+Bhutan has no diplomatic relations with its northern neighbor, the People's Republic of China, and is one of the few countries that do not recognise or have relations with either of the Two Chinas.
+The border between Bhutan and the PRC has been closed since the invasion of Tibet in 1950, which caused an influx of refugees.
 The border also remains undelineated; in 1961 China published a map that altered the traditional border.
-Tensions have since lessened, especially after the signing of a 1998 agreement on border peace and tranquility, the first bilateral agreement between China and Bhutan.
-Despite the lack of formal diplomatic relations, Bhutan has also maintained an Honorary Consul in Macau since 2000 and Hong Kong since 2004.
+Tensions have since lessened, especially after an agreement on border peace and tranquility was signed in 1998: the first bilateral agreement between China and Bhutan.
+Despite the lack of formal diplomatic relations, Bhutan has also maintained an Honorary Consul in Macau since 2000 and in Hong Kong since 2004.

 In late 2005, Bhutan claimed that PLA soldiers were building roads and bridges within Bhutanese territory.
 Bhutanese Foreign Minister Khandu Wangchuk took up the matter with Chinese authorities after the issue was raised in the Bhutanese parliament.
 In response, Foreign Ministry spokesman Qin Gang of the People's Republic of China has said that the border remains in dispute and that the two sides are continuing to work for a peaceful and cordial resolution of the dispute.
 The Bhutanese newspaper Kuensel has said that China might use the roads to further Chinese claims along the border.